Barbarian II: The Dungeon of Drax: Reception

 The change in combat systems was not the only difference between Barbarian II and its predecessor that influenced reviewers' opinions about the sequel.
 The first Barbarian game was enjoyed by reviewers for providing exciting head-to-head action between two players.
 Barbarian II abandoned this, setting up an adventuring experience for the single player.
 Jim Douglas, reviewing for Sinclair User, doubted that players who were looking for quick action would appreciate plotting a path through the maze to reach the final goal.
 Your Sinclair's Marcus Berkmann felt the two genres—slash 'em up and arcade adventure—were "fundamentally incompatible", agreeing with Douglas that the maze was a distraction.
 Crash's reviewers, however, felt the combination of genres made the game interesting.
 James Price wrote in Amiga Force that the adventuring element and unending number of enemies made Barbarian II a far better game than the first, while The Games Machine's staff said the expanded menagerie of foes adequately made up for a reduction in combat moves.

 In their review for Dragon magazine, the Lessers called Axe of Rage "an engrossing slash 'n hack that'll please most arcaders."
 Zzap!64's reviewers were unanimous in recommending Barbarian II to their readers; however, two years later in a re-review, the magazine's staff said the game has aged badly, finding the gameplay "lot more crude and clichéd" and of dubious replay value.
 Martyn Carroll concurred in his article for Retro Gamer, 17 years after the game's release, calling Barbarian II "hugely disappointing" for "[messing] up almost everything that was great about the first game."
 Brown and Palace Software's co-founder Richard Leinfellner admitted as much; they said they had mixed feelings about Barbarian II, thinking the idea of a simple fun game was lost by stuffing too many features into it.

+In 1993, Commodore Force ranked the game at number 29 on its list of the top 100 Commodore 64 games.